jettro/passkeys-tryout-spring-security/README.md

 1. Navigate to http://localhost:8080
 2. Click "Register" to create a new user account with username/password
 3. Log in with your credentials
-4. Navigate to "Register Passkey" to add a passkey to your account
+4. From the dashboard, click "Register Passkey" to add a passkey
+5. View your registered passkeys on the dashboard (shows creation date, last used, sync status)
-5. Log out and try logging in with your passkey!
+6. Log out and try logging in with your passkey!
+7. Test the delete functionality by removing a passkey from the dashboard

 ## Project Structure